 Impact and Magnitude of Job (Scope)

 The position liaises, consults, and comments on schemes, initiatives, information systems, policies and procedures in the public, health and private sectors concerning information access, privacy and security matters.
 The position also investigates matters related to the decisions, acts and failures to act of the head of public bodies, organizations and health custodians.
 The majority of these disputes are resolved by the position, thereby avoiding the more costly inquiry process.

-Typical results achieved include: affirmation that a public body/custodian/organization is in compliance with the Acts; changes in policies/procedures/practices of public bodies/custodians/organizations; implementation of measures to protect personal/health information from risks including unauthorized collection, use, disclosure or destruction; notification of affected individuals (following a privacy breach); redesign of information systems.
+Typical results achieved include: affirmation that a public body/custodian/organization is in compliance with the Acts; disclosure of additional information; reduction or waiver of fees; changes in policies/procedures/practices of public bodies/custodians/organizations; implementation of measures to protect personal/health information from risks including unauthorized collection, use, disclosure or destruction; notification of affected individuals (following a privacy breach); redesign of information systems.

 The position can also influence and effect significant changes to initiatives, policies, goals, proposed schemes and operations and resources of public bodies, custodians and organizations; and impact the informational rights of persons (regardless of where they reside in the world).
 In addition, the position’s findings and recommendations can have sector and cross-sectoral implications, as well as national and even international impacts.